Meeting the Government Digital Service (GDS) supplier standard

 While preparation and procedure is necessary to ensure all parties have a clear understanding, we aim to keep this to a minimum. ePC will never stand in the way of a fast transaction.

 One of our founding principles is the need for a healthy and ongoing partnership between us and our customers; that’s why it’s in our name.
-We do not view any sale or project as a one-off engagement; we will always have an on-going responsibility to ensure the project continues to be a success and that will require good communication with our partners.
+We do not view any sale or workflow automation project as a one-off engagement; we will always have an on-going responsibility to ensure the project continues to be a success and that will require good communication with our partners.

 We welcome steps taken by legislators that make the technology we develop for government available for other markets.
 Government schemes such as the Research and Development Corporation Tax Relief have allowed us to invest in R&D for re-usable technological solutions to common business demands.